Audio playing through the speakers while your headphones are plugged in? This is so annoying and you’re not alone! Many

-You can download the driver for your sound card or headphones manually.
-Just go to the manufacturers’ websites, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver.
-Once you’ve downloaded the correct drivers for your system, double-click on the downloaded file install the driver.
+You can download the driver for your sound card or headphones manually from the manufacturers’ websites.
+Just find the driver corresponding with your specific device from the site, then download and install the driver.

-If you don’t have the time, patience or computer skills to update the audio driver manually, you can do it automatically with Driver Easy.
+If you don’t have the time, patience, or computer skills to update the audio driver manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for it in just one click:

 1) Download and install Driver Easy.